 Ralph H. Johnson VA Medical Center

 PCMHI interns are trained in a range of clinical activities including brief evidence-based psychotherapy, integration of behavioral health practices into psychotherapy, and coordination of treatment within a multidisciplinary team of primary care and mental health providers.
-Regarding psychotherapy, interns may be trained in a wide range of evidence-based practices (e.g., Behavioral Activation Treatment, Prolonged Exposure, Panic Control Treatment, Cognitive Behavioral Therapy for GAD).
-Additional training will be provided on treatment protocols specifically designed for the PCMHI setting with high risk and underserved veteran populations (brief behavioral therapy for depression and anxiety).
+Regarding psychotherapy, interns may be trained in a wide range of brief evidence-based practices, tailored to the 30 minute sessions and 3-6 session PCMHI format (e.g., Problem-solving therapy, brief behavioral activation, and CBT for insomnia).
 Given the primary care setting, behavioral health practices (e.g., smoking cessation, weight management, reduction of alcohol consumption) also will be included in the training and treatment practices of interns.
 And finally, interns are trained to function successfully within a multidisciplinary team.

 After completing the PCMHI rotation, interns will be able to: